destan0098/dir-fuzzer/README.md

-# This Tool extact ip info and save it in csv , json and excel file
+# This Tool Fuzz Directories and Files

 ![Static Badge](https://img.shields.io/badge/Go-100%25-brightgreen)
 ## Description

-This Package Use For change User Gent in web Browsing This package give for you a random agent
+This Tool Fuzz  Directories and Files

 This tool is for training.

-- Create Random user Agent
+- Crawl and fuzz folders and files
+- to use you must edit code